 What precautions should I, as a broker, consider taking in my office?

 Brokers should follow the minimum standard health protocols recommended by the Texas Department of State Health Services (DSHS) and use their best judgment when formulating a plan.
 In addition to performing regular environmental cleaning with special attention paid to frequently touched surfaces, brokers should implement a mandatory stay-home policy for any staff member or agent exhibiting any sign of illness.
-Brokers may want to consider imposing a mandatory or maximum flexibility remote-work policy for employees and instructing agents to stay out of the office.
-In addition, with CDC guidance that recommends limiting or canceling gatherings and events, brokers should take measures to hold virtual meetings when possible and potentially postpone or cancel in-person meetings or events to take to limit close contact between individuals when safety is a concern.
+Brokers may want to consider imposing a flexibility work policy for employees and instructing agents to stay out of the office.
+In addition, with the CDC continuing to recommend limiting or canceling gatherings and events, brokers should take measures to hold virtual meetings when possible and potentially postpone or cancel in-person meetings or events to limit close contact between individuals when safety is a concern.

 Be sure to monitor updates from the CDC, the DSHS, and other local health authorities for additional information and guidance on holding meetings or events.
 For travel considerations, review NAR’s “Coronavirus: A Guide for REALTOR® Associations.”
 Finally, do not panic, stay informed, and use your best judgment.
-The situation is rapidly changing, so focus on putting policies and procedures in place to keep your employees and agents informed, safe, and to avoid business disruption in the event the situation worsens.
+The situation continues to evolve, so focus on putting policies and procedures in place to keep your employees and agents informed, safe, and to avoid business disruption in the event the situation worsens.
 The CDC’s Interim Guidance for Businesses and Employers is a helpful resource.

 Can my buyer terminate his purchase and sale contract due to COVID-19 and receive his earnest money back?